-The catalogue for the exciting exhibition at New York University's Institute for the Study of the Ancient World, Masters of Fire presents a comprehensive overview of the little known yet extraordinary Chalcolithic culture, which existed in the southern Levant from 4500-3600 BCE.
-Exhibition dates are from February 13, 2014 to June 8, 2014
+The catalogue for the exciting exhibition at New York University’s Institute for the Study of the Ancient World, Masters of Fire presents a comprehensive overview of the little-known yet extraordinary Chalcolithic culture, which existed in the southern Levant from 4500–3600 bce.

 Contributors include Thomas E. Levy, Daniel M. Master, Osnat Misch-Brandl, Yorke M. Rowan, Michael Sebbane, Dina Shalem, and Orit Shamir.

 Michael Sebbane is chief curator of the National Treasures of the Israel Antiquities Authority.
 Osnat Misch-Brandl is a curator of Chalcolithic and Canaanite periods at the Israel Museum, Jerusalem.
 Daniel M. Master is professor of archaeology at Wheaton College and codirector of the Leon Levy Expedition at Ashkelon.

 A Copublication with the Institute for the Study of the Ancient World at New York University